GiulioRossetti/cdlib/docs/installing.rst

 ``CDlib`` *requires* python>=3.8.

-To install the latest version of our library just download (or clone) the current project, open a terminal and run the following commands:
+To install the latest version of our library, download (or clone) the current project, open a terminal, and run the following commands:

 .. code-block:: python

     pip install -r requirements.txt
-    pip install -r requirements_optional.txt # (Optional) this might not work in Windows systems due to C-based dependencies. pip install .
+    pip install -r requirements_optional.txt # (Optional) This might not work in Windows systems due to C-based dependencies. pip install .

-Alternatively use pip
+Alternatively, use pip

 .. code-block:: python